The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

 How Technology Detection Works

-Website technology finders work by analyzing several layers of a website:
+Website technology finders work by analyzing several layers of a website.
+The detection process has evolved from simple HTML inspection in the 1990s to sophisticated multi-signal analysis:

 Detection Capabilities